M3go2/Some-tweaks-with-unity-games/Zenva-GameDev-Academy-Unity-Courses/README.md

 2. :heavy_check_mark: [Intro to Game Development [2018]](https://academy.zenva.com/course/intro-to-game-development/)
 3. :heavy_check_mark: [Intro to Game Development with Unity](https://academy.zenva.com/course/intro-to-unity-game-development/)

-## :memo: Version

-This project was created with Unity 2019.4.28f1

 ## :page_with_curl: License

 The source code I created is free -- see the [LICENSE](UNLICENSE) file for details.